-- ISO 50001, Energy Management Systems - Requirements with Guidance for Use;

-- ANSI/MSE 50028-1, Superior Energy Performance 50001 - Additional Requirements for Energy Management Systems;

-- ANSI/MSE 50028-2, Superior Energy Performance 50001 - Requirements for verification bodies for use in accreditation or other forms of recognition; and

-- Superior Energy Performance 50001 Program Certification Protocol, Superior Energy Performance 50001 Program Measurement and Verification (M&V) Protocol, SEP 50001 Scorecard.
+- ISO 50001, Energy Management Systems Requirements with Guidance for Use; - ANSI/MSE 50028-1, Superior Energy Performance 50001 Additional Requirements for Energy Management Systems; - ANSI/MSE 50028-2, Superior Energy Performance 50001 Requirements for verification bodies for use in accreditation or other forms of recognition; and - Superior Energy Performance 50001 Program Certification Protocol, Superior Energy Performance 50001 Program Measurement and Verification (M&V) Protocol, SEP 50001 Scorecard.

-NOTE 5 - The SEP 50001 program defines national equivalent energy performance programs (e.g., Korea Superior Energy Management System [Superior EnMS]) at:<www.energy.gov/eere/amo/SEP-equivalency>.
+NOTE 5 - The SEP 50001 program defines national equivalent energy performance programs (e.g., Korea Superior Energy Management System [Superior EnMS]) at:www.energy.gov/eere/amo/SEP-equivalency.

-- a) for PV modules: - global capacity for PV module and solar cell manufacturing; and

-- calculation of the percentage of manufacturer's global PV module and solar cell manufacturing that are third-party certified per the criterion.

-- b) for PV inverters: - capacity or spend for PV inverter assembly and the selected component manufacturing; and c) documentation of current SEP 50001 program certification(s) or certification(s) to a nationally equivalent SEP 50001 program.
+- a) For PV modules: - global capacity for PV module and solar cell manufacturing; and - calculation of the percentage of manufacturer's global PV module and solar cell manufacturing that are third-party certified per the criterion. - b) For PV inverters: - capacity or spend for PV inverter assembly and the selected component manufacturing; and - calculation of the percentage of manufacturer's global capacity or spend for PV inverter assembly and the selected component manufacturing are third-party certified per the criterion. - c) Documentation of current SEP 50001 program certification(s) or certification(s) to a nationally equivalent SEP 50001 program.
 Certifications have been obtained from third-party certification body(ies) accredited by an IAF member accreditation body whose scope of accreditation includes the specified standard.
-Where a corporate certification is achieved to ISO 50001 in accordance with a multisite certification, confirmation that the certificate includes all facilities identified in the scope of the SEP 50001 Certification(s);
+Where a corporate certification is achieved to ISO 50001 in accordance with a multisite certification, confirmation that the certificate includes all facilities identified in the scope of the SEP 50001 Certification(s): - d) If an equivalent SEP 50001 program is used, the manufacturer shall provide documentation that the national program meets SEP 50001 program equivalency; and e) When claiming a two-year grace period for new facilities, the date when the new facility began PV module production.